 The ridges and valleys in the Murau-Kreischberg and Frauenalpe region offer abundant hiking trails in the summer and invite visitors in the winter to explore the ski and cross-country slopes.

-If its white-water rafting, serious mountaineering or mountain biking; also Adrenalin seeking sport enthusiasts have lots fun in the the Styrian alps.
+; also Adrenalin seeking sports enthusiasts have lots fun in the Styrian Alps.

 Murauer beer is a local product proudly sold in all restaurants far and wide over the boundaries of the District Murau.
 The factory lies idyllically at the entrance to the old town of Murau along the banks of the river Mur.

 Most excitedly we relished a nostalgic ride with an original, more than a century old steam train.
-Every Tuesday and Thursday it runs from the unique Murau station to the town of Lungau in the federal state of Salzburg in about 1 1/2 hours – of course accompanied by live accordion music of a young Austrian in Lederhosen!
+Every Tuesday and Thursday it runs from the unique Murau station to the town of Lungau in the federal state of Salzburg in about 1 1/2 hours – of course, accompanied by the accordion music of a young Austrian in Lederhosen!

 More Information about the Murau – Kreischberg region